 It’s fairly obvious that you shouldn’t say anything that would be considered harassment, discriminatory, offensive, etc.

-But what about all other situations?
+But what about in these situations?

 - When asked what can be improved by a higher up.